 Learning to whip egg whites is a right of passage for most cooks.
-It seems simple, just whip away until they get light and fluffy, right?
+It seems simple enough, just whip away until they get light and fluffy, right?
 Well, sort of.
 Not using the right equipment, eggs, or even doing things in the wrong order can all affect the volume and texture of your egg white foam.
-But, with a little science and these tips, anyone can perfectly whip egg whites into a white, fluffy, dream-like foam.
+With a little science and a few tips, anyone can perfectly whip egg whites into a white, fluffy, dream-like foam.

 Before you reach for the eggs, make sure you have the right equipment.
-Egg whites need to be whipped in glass, metal, or glazed ceramic bowls because plastic bowls have a thin, oily residue that can inhibit the egg whites from whipping.
-For the same reason, make sure your whisk or beaters are completely clean and dry.
+Egg whites need to be whipped in glass, metal, or glazed ceramic bowls.
+Plastic bowls have a thin, oily residue that can inhibit the egg whites from whipping.
+For the same reason, make sure your whisk or beaters are impeccably clean and absolutely dry.

 The Whipping Process

 Begin whipping your egg whites on low speed until they become foamy and frothy.
 Once the egg whites are foamy, increase the speed to high until they become whipped to the desired stage.

 Though whipping with an electric mixer is preferred by many cooks, you can also use a large balloon whisk.
 When doing it by hand, beat quickly in a big circular motion to add as much air as possible.

 Stages of Whipped Egg Whites

 As you continue to whip, the egg whites will reach various stages, starting out foamy, then with soft peaks, and finally firm peaks.
 You want to stop according to the directions in your recipe.
 It is possible to over-beat egg whites as well, which means you need to start over.

 - Foamy: The egg whites are still primarily liquid, with some bubbles that may cause the egg whites to look slightly opaque.